xLink/data-grid/docs/usage/using-the-javascript-plugin.md

 type | string | The type of pagination to use.
 Options are `single`, `multiple` and `infinite`. tempoOptions | object | Changes the surrounding braces.
 Data-Grid's default is set to [[ ... ]]. loader | string | class of id of a loading element to be shown while the ajax request is made. callback | function | This parameter you can pass a function that will run every time a filter is added, or a sort is applied.
-This function recives three arguments.
-The total count of records in the set, the filtered count of records, and the applied filters.
-This allows you to extend Data Grid and use other plugins.
+This function recives one argument, and gives you access to anyting set within the plugin.